MachineLemonade/docs/v0.8/ee-installation-do.md

 ## 5. Deploy a PostgreSQL Database
 To serve as the backend-db for Airflow and our API, you'll need a running Postgres instance that will be able to talk to your Kubernetes cluster.
 We recommend using a dedicated Postgres since Airflow will create a new database inside of that Postgres for each Airflow deployment.

-We recommend you deploy a PostgreSQL database through a cloud provider database service like Google Cloud SQL.
+We recommend you deploy a PostgreSQL database through a cloud provider database service like Google Cloud SQL or DO databases.
 This will require the full connection string for a user that has the ability to create, delete, and updated databases and users.

 For demonstration purposes, we'll use the PostgreSQL helm chart:
 ```